ecargin1/ecargin1.github.io/README.md

 </div>

-### How do you measure well-being?
-<p>For OECD data used on this site, most values are measured by a percentage of population within a specific visualized group, whether that be age, sex, vertical inequality, or education level.
-For visualizations where multiple categories are shown, these percentages are averaged.
-For World Happiness data used on this site, happiness scores are on a scale of 1-10.
-For more information about the data used on this site, please see the "Data Sources" section below.</p>
-<p> As a quick overview, these are the important factors according to age, gender, education level and vertical inequality. </p>
+<p> In the visualizations below, view the important factors in the OECD Dataset according to age, gender, education level and vertical inequality. </p>

 <div class='tableauPlaceholder' id='viz1733207052235' style='position: relative'>